PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 Since filters require some additional methods in generated controllers, moving them to a generic ``Controller`` class (and extending it instead of Symfony default one) could be a good idea.
-Please notice that, for now, support for filters is experimental.
 There is a known limitation for generation of relations in filter form class, so you need to adapt field configuration by hand.